sosy-lab/benchexec/doc/INSTALL.md

 Except on Ubuntu, the full feature set of BenchExec is only usable on **Linux 5.11 or newer**, so we suggest at least this kernel version.

-On older kernels, you need to avoid using the overlay filesystem (cf. below), all other features are supported.
+On older kernels, you need to avoid using the kernel-based overlay filesystem (cf. below), all other features are supported.
 However, we strongly recommend to use at least **Linux 4.14 or newer** because it reduces the overhead of BenchExec's memory measurements and limits.